How Often Can a Landlord Raise Rent?

 Understand rent control and rent stabilization policies

-Some states or cities have rent control or rules governing how much landlords can raise the rent.
-For example, Maryland, New Jersey, and New York have laws that authorize rent control.
-In other states, such as California, rent control only applies to unincorporated areas.
+Some states or cities have rent control laws governing how much landlords can raise the rent.
+For example, California's Tenant Protection Act of 2019 caps annual rent increases at 5% plus regional inflation.
+Other states, such as Maryland, New Jersey, and New York, also have laws that authorize rent control

 Tenant rights